 Southeast Florida is better known for neon nightlife and boardwalk crowds, yet a string of quiet coastal towns still keeps the old, unhurried rhythm of the Atlantic.

-We gathered ten of the most secluded places from Martin County down to the Lower Keys, each one offering shell-strewn beaches, low-rise skylines, and neighborhoods where the loudest sound after dark is often the surf.
+We gathered 25 of the most secluded places from Martin County down to the Lower Keys, each one offering shell-strewn beaches, low-rise skylines, and neighborhoods where the loudest sound after dark is often the surf.

 These towns limit development in creative ways—capping building height, guarding gated bridges, or simply hiding homes behind thick mangroves—so residents can paddleboard at dawn and stargaze after dinner without traffic glare.